 A regulation came into force on December 17, 2020 that establishes a special rule relating to the interaction between recall rights, termination pay and severance pay.

 The special rule may apply to unionized employees and their employers in the hospitality, tourism and convention and trade show industries.
-The special rule lasts for one year.
+This rule lasts until July 30, 2022.

 Learn more about this special rule.